What is Production Central?

-Visible (and audible!) throughout Production Central, riders can rock out to their song of choice on this steel coaster that features a 167-foot vertical lift, a non-inverting loop, speeds of up to 65 mph, and on-board video of each rider, which can, of course, be purchased at the exit.
+Visible (and audible!) throughout Production Central, riders can jam to their song of choice on this steel coaster that features a 167-foot vertical lift, a non-inverting loop, speeds of up to 65 mph, and on-board video of each rider, which can, of course, be purchased at the exit.
+As you slowly rise to the top of the coaster track, a digital menu at each seat lets you select your genre and tune for a personalized ride soundtrack.

-Watch Shrek, Donkey, Fiona, and all your fairytale friends battle the ghost of Farquaad in this 3D movie with special effects – though it is the hilarious multimedia pre-show that steals the spotlight.
+Revisit the fairytale friendship of Shrek, Donkey, Fiona, and all their storybook pals as they battle the ghost of Farquaad in a 3D movie with special effects.
+During the show you’ll laugh, you’ll cry, you’ll be squirted with water – though it’s the hilarious multimedia pre-show that steals the spotlight.

-The AllSpark must be protected at all costs, so join the battle between the Autobots and the Decepticons in a 3D motion-simulator ride that features 16 different Transformers.
+The AllSpark must be protected at any cost, so enlist in the battle between the Autobots and Decepticons in a 3D motion-simulator ride.
+Board your ride vehicle (which is itself a transformer named Evac), for a thrilling adventure through the city, where you’ll encounter 16 different Transformers.

-Just around the corner from Shrek 4D, Shrek and Donkey have their own meet-‘n-greet location outside Shrek’s swampy home, with Princess Fiona making the occasional appearance, too.
+Just around the corner from Shrek 4D, Shrek and Donkey have their own meet and greet location outside Shrek’s swampy home, with Princess Fiona making the occasional appearance, too.

-The roller doors open at NEST headquarters to reveal larger-than-life Transformers ready for a really cool photo op.
+Over by Transformers: The Ride – 3D, the roller doors open at N.E.S.T. headquarters to reveal larger-than-life Transformers ready for a really cool photo op.
 Depending on the time of day, you might see Optimus Prime, Bumblebee, or Megatron.

 Universal Studios Store